Shop Navaho Blackberry Bush Online

 Grow the Navaho Blackberry in zones 6-10 across the United States.
 It is very cold hardy and Navaho Blackberry chill hours can vary!
 It is hardy down to zone 10 where chill hours range from 300-500, alternatively, it can tolerate higher chill hours up to 80o-900 hours.
 This plant is adaptable!

 The mature size of the Navaho blackberry is up to 4-6 feet tall and 3-5 feet wide.
-Navaho thornless blackberry trellis is not required but may help to keep the plant growing vertical and free up space in your garden.
+Navaho thornless blackberry trellis is not required but may help to keep the plant growing vertically and free up space in your garden.
 The canes are semi-erect and will grow upwards if given support.

 How to Plant Navaho Blackberry